Changning, Shanghai: Economy

-Shanghai Hongqiao International Airport is located in Changning.
+Numerous airlines are headquartered in Changning, which houses Shanghai Hongqiao International Airport.
 China Eastern Airlines has its headquarters, the China Eastern Airlines Building, on the airport grounds.
 China Cargo Airlines has its headquarters on the airport property.
 Spring Airlines has its headquarters in the Homeyo Hotel in Changning.
 Juneyao Airlines has its headquarters in the district.

 Huazhu Hotels or China Lodging, which operates Hanting Hotels and other brands, has its headquarters in the district.
 Additionally Pinduoduo is based in the district.

 Renren Inc. has its Shanghai office in the SOHO Zhong Shan Square (SOHO中山广场 (SOHO中山廣場, SOHO Zhōngshān Guǎngchǎng)) in Changning District.

 Parks and recreation

+Zhongshan Park and Kaiqiao Green Area are located in the district.
 The Shanghai Zoo is located in the district.
 New Town Central Park opened in 2000.

-Subdistricts and town
+Subdistricts and towns

 Education

 East China University of Political Science and Law has a Changning Campus.

-Schools in Changning District include Shanghai Yan'an High School, a school well known for its mathematics program; Shanghai New Hongqiao High School, a private school; Yew Wah School of Shanghai; the Primary Division of the bilingual YK Pao School; and Shanghai Meizhi Mandarin School.
+Schools in Changning District include Shanghai Yan'an High School, a school well known for its mathematics program; Shanghai New Hongqiao High School, a private school; Yew Wah School of Shanghai; the Primary Division of the bilingual YK Pao School; Shanghai Meizhi Mandarin School, and Shanghai Shixi High School at 404 Yuyuan Road.